alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 ubuntu@numbat:~$
 ```

-Check if all pods are running fine or completed successfully.
+Check if all the pods are running fine or completed successfully.
 ```
 ubuntu@numbat:~$ k -n tmc-local get po
 NAME                                                 READY   STATUS      RESTARTS      AGE